jmosul/on-sass/README.md

 {
   "title": "My Project",
   "files":[
-    // scss files to include
+    // scss files to include, this should be relative to the location of this config file ],
-  ],
   "custom_defaults": {
     // variables which are available to change and their default value, i.e: